 Clean up Wester Gas Plant

-You can enter the Westergasfabriek walking from Central Station.
-Just go straight from Haarlemmerdijk and follow the shopping street Haarlemmerstraat all the way to the end, cross the big bridge.
-On the right side you enter the Westerpark.
-A the end of Westerpark, you will find Westergasfabriek.
-It is a pleasant walk, taking around 30 – 40 minutes.
+You can reach the Westergasfabriek from Central Station on foot in about half an hour.
+Just go straight from Haarlemmerdijk and into shopping street Haarlemmerstraat all the way to the end.
+Cross Haarlemmerplein square, cross the big bridge and down on your right you can enter Westerpark.
+The Westergas area is right at the end of the park.

 To highlight some of Amsterdam Westergas’ best places to go to:

-Entering the Westergasfabriek grounds from the right side on the map above, you will find a nice bakery in the old regulateurshuis, next to the small bridge.
+Entering the Westergasfabriek grounds from the right side on the map above, you will find a nice bakery.
+The Bakkerswinkel is locaed in the old regulateurshuis, next to the small bridge.
 The regulateurs house was the place where the gas was pumped into the city.
 You could buy coal here as well.

 The bakery Bakkerswinkel uses local, biological products as much as possible.
 There is a terrace along the water and you can buy cakes, sandwiches and bread, coffee and juice to take away at the little shop for your pick nick at the nearby Westerpark.